PathoGenOmics-Lab/VIPERA/config/README.md

 is available on the system.
 This eliminates the need for further conda package downloads and environment configuration.
 To do that, simply add the option `--use-singularity` to any of the previous commands.

+Using Singularity for running VIPERA in the Windows Subsystem for Linux (WSL) may encounter errors due to the default file permissions configuration, which conflicts with Snakemake's containerized conda environment activation mechanism.
+Thus, running the containerized VIPERA workflow on the WSL is not advised.
+Additionally, certain known issues arise when utilizing non-default temporary directories.
+To address this issue, set the temporary directory to the default before executing the workflow (e.g. `export TMPDIR=/tmp` in Linux machines).